Chatham County, Georgia: Politics

 The county has voted Democratic in every presidential election since 2004, when John Kerry carried it by fewer than 150 votes and won a plurality.
 It would swing dramatically to support Barack Obama in 2008, making Obama only the second non-Georgian Democrat since Franklin Roosevelt to win a majority of the county's votes.
 Since then, Chatham has tended to vote substantially more for Democrats at the presidential level than the state as a whole.
 In the last four presidential elections, Democrats have recorded the biggest margins for non-Georgian Democrats since Roosevelt's landslides.
 This culminated in Joe Biden's winning 58.6% of the vote in the 2020 election, outdoing Jimmy Carter's 57% in 1976 for the best performance of a Democrat in the county since Franklin Roosevelt in 1944.
 Since 2008, Chatham has been one of the most reliably Democratic urban counties in the state outside the Atlanta area, and one of the few Democratic pockets in heavily Republican South Georgia.

+For elections to the United States House of Representatives, Chatham County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Chatham County is divided between districts 1, 2 and 4.
+For elections to the Georgia House of Representatives, Chatham County is divided between districts 161, 162, 163, 164, 165 and 166.